-The financial statements have been prepared in accordance with generally accepted accounting practice in New Zealand (NZ GAAP) as appropriate for profit-oriented entities.
+The financial statements have been prepared in accordance with the requirements of the Financial Markets Conduct Act 2013 and with generally accepted accounting practice in New Zealand (NZ GAAP) as appropriate for profit-oriented entities.

 The financial statements have been prepared on a historical cost basis with any exceptions noted in specific accounting policies below.